Buyer , Scaleups , Client Stories — 05.26.2022

 As Andy reflected, “we want the work to grab attention.
 Then, the brand needs to communicate more.
 Once the brand stops people, they make a judgment.
 It’s our role to decide, what idea do we want them to see first?
 For Doodle, that’s the idea of when.”

 When is where all parts of Doodle’s audience intersect.
 It’s what makes any meeting possible.
 Every action starts with when, and Doodle is there to answer.

 Doodle emerged from the rebrand process with a fresh new look that matched its growth trajectory and a brand concept that anyone could relate to guiding it.
 But the teams involved didn’t abandon the past; they used lessons from Doodle’s 15-year history to keep its millions of active users at the center of any changes made.

 “From the beginning, we talked about past, present, and future Doodle,” Renato said.
 “We needed all the background and historical information to explain our transition to professional scheduling and the brand that emerged as a result.”

-In working with Doodle the Innovatemap team also deepened our commitment to activating new brand concepts.
-Innovatemap’s brand team joined Doodle’s internal design team for 6 months to curate hundreds of illustrations and align visual updates in the product to the “when” idea; that way, the Doodle and Innovatemap teams became true colleagues and empowered themselves to go deeper creatively.
+While working with Doodle, the Innovatemap team also deepened our commitment to activating new brand concepts.
+Innovatemap’s brand team joined Doodle’s internal design team to curate hundreds of illustrations and align visual updates in the product to the “when” idea; that way, the Doodle and Innovatemap teams became true colleagues and empowered themselves to go deeper creatively.